haorandd/M2oE2_load_forecast/code/GEFCom2014/README.md

 | AHLC-QRNN | 2.42 | 21.43 | 40.84 |
 | **M2OE2** | **1.99** | **17.84** | **30.37** |

-Again, the M2OE2 result is based on rolling first-step evaluation.
-It should not be interpreted as a strict full 24-hour direct day-ahead comparison.

 ---

 ## Reproducibility Notes